 - 1. Overtime is counted when an employee works more than 40 hours in a 40-hour work week. - 2.
 Vacation, sick leave, and paid holidays do not count toward hours worked in a 40-hour work week. - 3.
 One hour of overtime work equals to one hour of compensatory time. - 4.
-Compensatory time accrual will be allowed to employees who hold an MLIS degree or whose work requires advanced knowledge, defined as work which is predominantly intellectual in character and which includes work requiring the consistent exercise of discretion and judgment. - 5.
-An immediate supervisor must grant permission to earn compensatory time.
+Compensatory time accrual will be allowed to employees who hold an MLIS degree or whose work requires advanced knowledge, defined as work which is predominantly intellectual in character and which includes work requiring the consistent exercise of discretion and judgment.

+- 5. An immediate supervisor must grant permission to earn compensatory time.
 Occasionally, compensatory time hours may be requested after the overtime work has been performed.
-However, repeated abuse of this policy will result in rejection of a comp time request and/or disciplinary action.

-- 6. Requests for use of compensatory time balance must be made via Time Off Request within payroll software. - 7.
+However, repeated abuse of this policy will result in rejection of a comp time request and/or disciplinary action. - 6.
+Requests for use of compensatory time balance must be made via Time Off Request within payroll software. - 7.
 No employee may accrue more than 40 hours of compensatory time at any given time. - 8.
 Exempt staff members will be allowed to roll over 20 hours of comp time year to year. - 9.
 Upon termination of employment, an employee will be paid for their compensatory time at their hourly rate of pay. - 10.
-The library administration is exempt from items 7 and 8.
+The library administration is exempt from items 7 and 8. - 11.
+Employees must use and exhaust accrued compensatory time before requesting any unpaid leave.

-Amended on May 21, 2019; Amended on November 25, 2019.
+Amended on May 21, 2019; Amended on November 25, 2019; Amended on January 24, 2024.